tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

     let foo = a => a + 100; // Named function.
     ```

+5. JS has by default function scopes instead of block scopes, which means a variable defined anywhere in a function is visible everywhere in the function.
+This also causes it to be better to declare all the variables in a function at the top instead of as late as possible.
+(ONLY applicable to `var` instead of `let`.)

 ## OOP

 1. Objects are like Dictionaries in Python and HashMaps in Java.